-Re-measurement of net assets/(defined liability) 2019 £'000 2018 £'000 Return on Fund assets in excess of interest 916 393 Change in financial assumptions (801) 903 Change in demographic assumptions 900 - Re-measurement of the net assets/(defined liability) 1,015 1,296
+Re-measurement of net assets/(defined liability) 2020 2019 £'000 £'000 Return on Fund assets in excess of interest (402) 916 Other actuarial losses on assets (520) - Change in financial assumptions 1,416 (801) Change in demographic assumptions (96) 900 Experience gain on defined benefit obligation 212 - Re-measurement of the net assets/(defined liability) 610 1,015

-PROJECTED PENSION EXPENSE FOR THE YEAR TO 31 MARCH 2020
+PROJECTED PENSION EXPENSE FOR THE YEAR TO 31 MARCH 2021

-Projections for the year to 31 March 2020 2020
+Projections for the year to 31 March 2021 2021

 £'000

-Service cost 167
+Service cost 113

-Net interest on the defined liability and (asset) 124
+Net interest on the defined liability and (asset) 117

-Administration expenses 19
+Administration expenses 18

-Total 310
+Total 248

-Employer contributions 89
+Employer contributions 66

-Note that these figures exclude the capitalised cost of any early retirements or augmentations which may occur after 31 March 2019.
-These projections are based on the assumptions as at 31 March 2019, as described in the main body of this report.
+Note that these figures exclude the capitalised cost of any early retirements or augmentations which may occur after 31 March 2020.
+These projections are based on the assumptions as at 31 March 2020, as described in the main body of this report.
+LPFA have allowed for the estimated impact of the recent McCloud judgement on the projected service cost.
+LPFA have estimated the impact as a percentage of the projected service cost to be 3.2%.

-Defined benefit Re-measurement in Other Comprehensive Income - Social Housing Pension Scheme and Local Government Pension Scheme

-Re-measurement of the net assets/(defined liability) - Social Housing Pension Scheme

-Re-measurement of the net assets/(defined liability) - Local Government Pension Scheme

-Total Re-measurement of the net assets/(defined liability) recognised in Other Comprehensive Income
+Defined benefit Re-measurement in Other Comprehensive Income - Social Housing Pension Scheme and Local Government Pension Scheme 2020 2019 £'000 £'000 Re-measurement of the net assets/(defined liability) - Social Housing Pension Scheme 3,007 (1,258) Re-measurement of the net assets/(defined liability) - Local Government Pension Scheme 610 1,015 Total Re-measurement of the net assets/(defined liability) recognised in Other Comprehensive Income 3,617 (243)